Implementation Strategy

 The tempting move is to go big.
 Enterprise-wide transformation.
 New processes.
 New training.
 New tools across the organization.
 You want to move fast and show impact.
 So you plan the massive initiative.

 But the organizations seeing the fastest adoption, the least resistance, and the best results?
 They start small.
 They pick one person.
 One role.
-One focused agent.
+One focused custom AI agent.
 They avoid the chaos of enterprise change and build momentum instead.

-Why big initiatives create big problems.
+Why big initiatives create big problems

 Large-scale transformations are slow.
 They require alignment from multiple stakeholders.
 They create resistance because change is disorienting.
 They generate skepticism because early results take months to show.
 And they often fail because organizations can’t sustain momentum across that many moving parts.